Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: Introduction

 where $D$ denotes the number of components.

-Examples of such data may be found in many different fields of study and the extensive scientific literature that has been published on the proper analysis of this type of data is indicative of its prevalence in real-life applications\footnote{For a substantial number of specific examples of applications involving compositional data see \cite{tsagris2020}.}.
+Such data arise in a wide range of scientific disciplines, and the extensive literature on their proper statistical treatment attests to their prevalence in practical applications.\footnote{For numerous examples of real-world applications involving simplicial data see \cite{tsagris2020}.}

-The widespread occurrence of this type of data in numerous scientific fields that involve predictors has necessitated the need for valid regression models which in turn has led to several developments in this area, many of which have been proposed recently.
-Most of these regression models have a restricted attention to the case of a simplicial response (simplicial-real regression setting), or a simplicial predictor (real-simplicial regression setting).
-The case of simplicial-simplicial regression, where both sides of the equation contain compositional data has not gained too much attention, and this is the main focus of this paper.
+The frequent appearance of simplicial variables in regression settings has motivated the development of appropriate regression methodologies, leading to several recent methodological advances.
+Most contributions in this field focus either on the case of a simplicial response with real-valued predictors (simplicial--real regression) or on the converse setting with simplicial predictors and real-valued responses (real--simplicial regression).
+By contrast, the simplicial--simplicial regression setting, in which both the response and predictor variables are simplicial, has received comparatively limited attention.
+This constitutes the main focus of the present work.

-Examples with both simplicial responses and predictor variables include \cite{wang2013} who modelled the linear relationship between the economic output and inputs in China, and \cite{dimarzio2015} who used the composition of the O-horizon layer to predict the composition of the moss layer. \cite{chen2017} modelled the relationship between age structure and consumption structure across economic areas. \cite{filzmoser2018} who related the percentage of males and females with different education levels across countries. \cite{ait2003,alenazi2019} examined how different methods for estimating the composition of white blood cell types are related. \cite{chen2021} examined how the the chemical metabolites of Astragali Radix and the plasma metabolites of rats after giving Astragali Radix are related. \cite{tsagris2025} studied the relationship between the crop production and the crop cultivated area in Greece and the relationship between voting proportions between successive years in Spain.
-Finally, \cite{rios2025} investigated the association between two high-dimensional multi-omics compositions.
+Applications involving simplicial responses and simplicial predictors include, among others, \cite{wang2013}, who modeled the relationship between economic outputs and inputs in China, and \cite{dimarzio2015}, who predicted the composition of the moss layer using the composition of the O-horizon layer. \cite{chen2017} investigated the association between age structure and consumption structure across economic regions. \cite{filzmoser2018} studied differences in educational composition across countries. \cite{ait2003} and \cite{alenazi2019} examined relationships between alternative methods of estimating white blood cell type compositions. \cite{chen2021} explored associations between chemical metabolites of \textit{Astragali Radix} and plasma metabolites in rats following administration. \cite{tsagris2025} analyzed relationships between crop production and cultivated area in Greece, as well as voting proportion dynamics in Spain.
+Finally, \cite{rios2025} investigated associations between high-dimensional multi-omics simplicial datasets.